celikmehmetfatihh/celikmehmetfatihh/README.md

 <font color="red">Any fool can write code that a computer can understand. **Good programmers** write code that humans can understand. </font>

 ## About Me
-I am a sophomore student studying Computer Engineering at Middle East Technical University, with a CGPA of 3.25.
+I am a senior student studying Computer Engineering at Middle East Technical University, with a CGPA of 3.25.
 Throughout my academic journey, I have actively pursued various fields, including Computer Vision, Backend, and Frontend development.
 This semester, I successfully completed a project on designing an Automatic Recruitment System, focusing on backend development using multi-layered DotNet 6.0.
 You can find this project, along with others, on my GitHub repository.
 My experience extends to utilizing Donet,